SOBotics/SOCVFinder/ReportDumpAPI/README.md

 `field`s can contain the following:

  - `id` *string*: a unique string which identifies this field from others.
-This field's value must not change if you want a constant report layout.<sup>*</sup>
+This field's value must not change if you want a consistent  report layout.<sup>*</sup>
  - `name` *string*: the name of the field.
 This text will be displayed as-is to the end-user.<sup>*</sup>
  - `value`: the data associated with the field.
 All primitive types are supported.<sup>*</sup>
  - `specialType` *string*: the name of the special type this field represents.